THE MYCOLOGICAL

 • Collection discretion advised is for instances where the administrative policy regarding collecting is somewhat uncertain.

-If you are aware of areas that look like good places for MAW forays, please send an email to forays@mawdc.org so we can investigate further.
-MAW is particularly interested in connecting with private landowners who have an interest in knowing what fungi is growing on their property, and who would be willing to allow MAW collection forays as a way to help them learn about what they have.
+If you are aware of areas that look like good places for MAWDC forays, please send an email to forays@mawdc.org so we can investigate further.
+MAWDC is particularly interested in connecting with private landowners who have an interest in knowing what fungi is growing on their property, and who would be willing to allow MAWDC collection forays as a way to help them learn about what they have.

 Comments or questions?
 Contact us at info@mawdc.org.